 I'm getting a cardiac catheterization.
-If blockages are found, what's the best treatment, angioplasty or bypass surgery?
+If my heart is blocked, what's the better treatment, angioplasty or bypass surgery?

 Answer From Rekha Mankad, M.D.

-- Severity and extent of coronary artery disease
+- How bad the coronary artery disease is.

 - Symptoms, such as chest pain and shortness of breath.